 On completion of the ceremony (and having had their pictures taken with the local press), the Cadets are then given front row seats in the stands to witness the finish of the Tour de France stage that they’ve just completed.
 And who knows?
 One day in the future, they may take their place among the ranks of the elite riders they’re passionately cheering.

-Indeed, previous graduates of the Les Cadets Juniors du Tour include French superstar Arnaud Démare, who in 2017 won an individual stage of the Tour de France.
+Indeed, previous graduates of the Les Cadets Juniors du Tour include French superstar Arnaud Démare, who in 2018 won an individual stage of the Tour de France.
 He’s also a two-time winner of the National Road Race Championships in France, along with multiple single-day races and classics.
-This year for the first time he’ll is captain of the Groupama FDJ team (who, incidentally, are all riding on Continental tyres).
+This year for the first time he’ll is captain of the Groupama FDJ team (who, incidentally, are riding on Continental tyres).

 Continental’s involvement is substantial.
 Not only are the riders going to be dressed in limited edition Jerseys with the Continental logo, but the tyres on their bikes will be the limited edition Tour de France GP4000RS, with the Tour logo embossed on the side of the bicycle tyre.
 The support vehicles which provide assistance and logistics to all of the riders will also be fitted with exclusive special edition PremiumContact 6 tyres.

 So, if you’re an enthusiastic young cyclist, how can you take part in the programme?
 Riders aged between 15-18 years old are chosen from the best in their category, as designated by local cycling clubs in collaboration with the stage-hosting towns and cities.